-Being on the plane makes your mid-back area stiff from sitting too long.
-When you are arching over the ball, you are moving from sitting into more of extension arching.

-4. Pain Ball to the Lats

-Lie down, lift your arm up and put the pain ball on the lats area.
-Move the pain ball around in the lat area.
-Roll it up and down in the lat area because this is where hidden tension builds.
-The hidden tension puts a negative effect on your hip, knee, back and shoulder because of your position for a long period of time on the plane.

 Pain Ball to the Lats

+Lie down, lift your arm up and place the pain ball in your lats area.
+Move the pain ball around in the lat area because this is where hidden tension builds.
+This hidden tension has a negative impact on your hip, knee, back and shoulder because of your your body position on a long plane ride.

+Pain Ball to the Lats

 If you need help to survive a long-haul flight, give those four pain ball exercises a go.
 You can bring the pain ball with you in your luggage or your carry-on baggage.
 Quickly go through the exercises to help loosen up your muscles, bounce out your muscles, prevent injuries and feel better.

-If you are looking for a workout routine that will help you speed up recovery, reach your fitness goals faster and rapidly hit your peak, then check out the Recovery Workouts program here:
+If you are looking for a workout routine that will help you speed up recovery, reach your fitness goals faster and rapidly hit your peak, then click here to check out the Recovery Workouts program.

-No. 2 - Being on a plane makes your mid-back area stiff from sitting too long.
+No. 3 - Being on a plane makes your mid-back area stiff from sitting too long.
 When you are arching over the ball, you are moving from sitting (where your black is flexed) into extension arching.